Skip to main content

 access_token: Optional classic or fine-grained access token.
 If not provided, calls are made anonymously.

-max_table_nesting=2 sets the maximum nesting level of child tables to 2.
+max_table_nesting=2 sets the maximum nesting level to 2.

 Read more about nesting levels.